 - 2.1.
-This is a public issue of tax free bonds of face value of ₹ 1,000 each in the nature of secured, redeemable, non-convertible debentures, having benefits under Section 10(15) (iv) (h) of the Income Tax Act, 1961, aggregating up to ₹ 4,684.72 crores in one or more tranches in Fiscal 2012. - 2.2.
+Public issue of tax free, secured redeemable non convertible Bonds in the nature of debentures having tax benefits under Section 10(15) (iv) (h) of the Income Tax Act, 1961 not exceeding ₹ 4,684.72 crores at par in one or more tranches in the fiscal 2012. - 2.2.
 The Bonds shall be secured pursuant to a Debenture Trust Deed and underlying security documents.
 The Bondholders are entitled to the benefit of the Debenture Trust Deed and are bound by and are deemed to have notice of all the provisions of the Debenture Trust Deed. - 2.3.
 The Bonds are issued in the form of tax free bonds of face value of ₹ 1,000 each in the nature of secured, redeemable, non-convertible debentures, having tax benefits under Section 10(15)(iv)(h) of the Income Tax Act, 1961, and are proposed to be secured by a floating first pari-passu charge on present and future receivables of our Company to the extent of amount mobilized under the Issue.
-Our Company reserves the right to create first pari-passu charge on present and future receivables for its present and future financial requirements. - 2.4.
+Our Company reserves the right to create first pari-passu charge on present and future financial requirements. - 2.4.
 The claims of the Bond holders shall be superior to the claims of any unsecured creditors, subject to applicable statutory and/or regulatory requirements.